Moonstroke/PUCA/README.md

 The following attributes can be considered somehow as meta-attributes: they are only aliases of the previous attributes, but they add a layer of abstraction by carrying a meaning close to concepts of object-oriented programming.
-They are defined if, and only if, the guard macro `OO_ATTRS` is itself defined.
+They are defined if, and only if, the guard macro `HAVE_OOATTRS` is itself defined.

 - CTOR